mamolinux/simple-pwgen/README.md

 ```

 ### Github Releases
 If you want to generate passwords from terminal, download and install the CLI Backend.
 To use the graphical interface download both the backend and frontend.
-For installation, check [here](#)
+For installation, check [here](#installation).
 <p align="center">
 	<a href="https://github.com/mamolinux/simple-pwgen/zipball/master">Download Source (.zip)</a></br>
 	<a href="https://github.com/mamolinux/simple-pwgen/tarball/master">Download Source (.tar.gz)</a></br>
-	<a href="https://github.com/mamolinux/simple-pwgen/releases/download/1.1.1/python3-simple-pwgen_1.1.1_all.deb">Download Binary (Dependency for GUI) (.deb)</a></br>
+	<a href="https://github.com/mamolinux/simple-pwgen/releases/download/1.1.1/python3-simple-pwgen_1.1.2_all.deb">Download Binary (Dependency for GUI) (.deb)</a></br>
-	<a href="https://github.com/mamolinux/simple-pwgen/releases/download/1.1.1/simple-pwgen_1.1.1_all.deb">Download Binary for GUI (.deb)</a>
+	<a href="https://github.com/mamolinux/simple-pwgen/releases/download/1.1.1/simple-pwgen_1.1.2_all.deb">Download Binary for GUI (.deb)</a>
 </p>

 ## Features and Screenshots